repolicy/csp-guru/csp-guru/README.md

 Please cite the original source, the paper [Lilliestam et al. (2017)](https://doi.org/10.1038/nenergy.2017.94).
 Please also link to www.csp.guru if possible.
 ## Changes in this version of CSP.guru
 The data collection for this version of CSP guru has been conducted by Johan Lilliestam and Richard Thonig in the first half of 2019.
 It is based on the [May 2018 Version]( https://doi.org/10.5281/zenodo.1342716 ) by Johan Lilliestam, Mercè Labordena and Lana Ollier.
 The data reflects the situation of CSP projects and industry on January first of 2019.
 For this iteration of the dataset we decided to limit it to materializing projects, i.e. those under construction and those already commissioned.
 Moreover, we added the status of decommissioned plant, as both SEGS I and II have reached the end of their lifetime.
 Additionally, the following changes in the structure of the data were implemented compared to the last version.

-#### New Columns
+### New Columns
 We added the columns Support_currency and Cost_currency to indicate the currency, i.e. EURO, RMB, USD, etc. of both Support and Total_cost.
 For the companies along the supply chain: i.e. Developer,	EPC,	HCE,	SCA we added a column with the respective home countries of the companies to enable the analysis of the localisation of the industry.
 We reconceptualized the SCA column to the company engineering the SCA or Heliostat, and not the actual manufacturing, which is often subcontracted to local companies.

-#### Changes in Projects
+### Changes in projects
 In terms of projects we decided to limit the dataset to stations that are either under construction or have been commissioned.
-We exlude stations that are under development or have an unclear status.
-Therefore we exclude projects that are part of the NER 300 program, projects that we found no progress information on, and excluded projects that were awarded at some point but have not broken ground.
-The folowing projects could not be confirmed to be under construction, as far as we know:
+We exclude stations that are under development or have an unclear status.
+Therefore, we have excluded projects that are part of the NER 300 program, projects that we found no progress information on, and also excluded projects that were awarded at some point but have not broken ground.
+The following projects could not be confirmed to be under construction, as far as we know:
 * Alba Nova 1
 * Abhijeet
 * Aurora